valeriangalliat/blog/2021/05/macos-screen-recording-with-system-audio.md

 software to do the magic.

 As of today there's essentially 3 options: [Background Music], [BlackHole] and [Loopback].
-The first two are free and open source, and the last one is proprietary and costs 99 USD before tax.
+The first two are free and open-source, and the last one is proprietary and costs 99 USD before tax.

 [Background Music]: https://github.com/kyleneideck/BackgroundMusic